morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 ## Loose coupling

-[Loose coupling](https://alistapart.com/article/coding-with-clarity#section3) makes sure components are open, easily modifiable without breaking the code.
+[Loose coupling](https://alistapart.com/article/coding-with-clarity#section3) makes sure code is open, easily modifiable without breaking the site.

-For different types of components different techniques are used.
+For different types of code different techniques are used.

 ### Class variables

 Class variables are [dynamically set and get](http://codular.com/introducing-php-classes) through overloading / magic methods.

-This is not recommended:
+This is not recommended.
 ```php
 /**
 * Class arguments.